All Episodes

 And Dukakis, he didn't talk about the inhumanity of the crime that he was to imagine perpetrated on his wife.

-He did he just was a disaster.
+He just was a disaster.

 See, here's a guy with terminal colon cancer, decided that he would travel to a town hall and ask Hillary Clinton a question.